-Icon Status Description Command Line Interface States 56 Activating Indicates that the Primary and Secondary RLINK for the RVG in consideration is attached but not yet connected. attached disconnected 55 Secondary Paused Indicates that the Secondary has been paused, however, the connection between Primary and Secondary is maintained.
+Icon Status Description Command Line Interface States 5 Activating Indicates that the Primary and Secondary RLINK for the RVG in consideration is attached but not yet connected. attached disconnected 5 5 Secondary Paused Indicates that the Secondary has been paused, however, the connection between Primary and Secondary is maintained.
 In this state, the data is written only to the Primary and is not sent to the Secondary.
-Secondary_paused Only after the Secondary has been resumed, can all the data on the Replicator Log be sent to the Secondary.
-86 Primary Paused Indicates that the Secondary has been paused from the Primary.
-Primary_paused Note: When pause is effected from the Primary, the Secondary gets disconnected.
+Only after the Secondary has been resumed, can all the data on the Replicator Log be sent to the Secondary.
+Secondary_paused 5 Primary Paused Indicates that the Secondary has been paused from the Primary.
+Note: When pause is effected from the Primary, the Secondary gets disconnected.
 It can get reconnected only after a Resume operation is performed.
-3 Inactive Indicates one of the following conditions: No RLINK has been created and associated for the concerned RVG The Primary and Secondary RLINKs for the concerned RVG are not attached STALE 30 Failed Indicates that the Secondary RLINK is in a Failed state.
+Primary_paused 3 Inactive Indicates one of the following conditions: No RLINK has been created and associated for the concerned RVG The Primary and Secondary RLINKs for the concerned RVG are not attached STALE 35 Failed Indicates that the Secondary RLINK is in a Failed state.
 FAILED 36 Secondary Replicator Log Error This error is encountered when the Secondary receives an Input/Output error when attempting to read from or write to its log volume.
-Secondary_log_err do not match those associated with
+Secondary_log_err

-Icon Status Description Command Line Interface States Indicates one of the following Configuration Secondary config err conditions: Error The size of the data volumes on Primary RVG is not the same as the Secondary RVG volumes. ■ The Secondary RVG does not have same number of volumes as compared to that on the Primary RVG.
-The names of volumes that are associated with the Primary RVG
+Icon Status Description Command Line Interface States Indicates one of the following Secondary config err Configuration conditions: Error The size of the data volumes on Primary RVG is not the same as the Secondary RVG volumes. ■ The Secondary RVG does not have same number of volumes as compared to that on the Primary RVG.
+The names of volumes that are associated with the Primary RVG do not match those associated with the Secondary.